dineshkummarc/MooTools-Confetti/README.md

 # MooTools Confetti

 For all your mobile, webkit, Mootools confetti needs.
+Word.